Excellent hitchhiker on long-trip cargo ships

-The immortal jellyfish is almost invisible and resembles a tiny ice cube.
-Its body is bell-shaped and transparent with a height of 0.18 inches and a diameter from 0.18 up to 0.4 inches, making it smaller than a pinky nail.
-It has a large stomach which is bright red and has a cruciform shape in cross section.
-Internally, like other jellyfish, it has a hydrostatic skeleton called a mesoglea which has a jellylike substance mostly consisting of water, and it is consistently thin except for the apex.
-The epidermis (skin) in the cap has dense nerve cells which form a large ring-like structure above the radical canal, a common feature of cnidarians.
-Younger immortal jellyfish are 0.04 inches in size and have 8 tentacles, while adult ones can have 80-90 tentacles.
+The immortal jellyfish is almost invisible, resembling an ice cube or glass.
+Its body is bell-shaped and transparent with a minuscule height of 0.18 inches and a diameter of 0.18 to 0.4 inches, making it smaller than a pinky nail.
+Its body is mostly taken up by its stomach which is vibrant red and has a cruciform shape in its cross-section.
+Inside their transparent membrane, immortal jellyfish have a hydrostatic skeleton called a mesoglea which has a jellylike substance mostly consisting of water, and it is consistently thin except for the apex.
+The epidermis (skin) in the cap has a dense cluster of nerve cells that forms a large ring shape above the radical canal, a common feature for cnidarians.
+Younger immortal jellyfishes are 0.04 inches in size and have 8 tentacles, while adult ones can have up to 80-90 tentacles.
 The tentacles are white in color.

 In its immature polyp state, it is made up of stolons (stems) and upright branches with feeding polyps capable of forming medusa buds.
-Its polyp form lives on the ocean floor and is also known as a hydroid.
-Polyps live in the parent hydroid colony for a few days and develop into tiny 0.039-inch medusae which then go free and are solitary.
-The hydroid with several polyps is not a common feature of most jellyfish.
+Its polyp form lives attached to the ocean substrate and is also known as a hydroid.
+Polyps live in the parent hydroid colony for a few days and develop into tiny 0.039-inch medusae which then swim free and live solitarily.
+The hydroid with several polyps is a unique trait and not a common feature of most jellyfish.

-On the other hand, there are physical differences depending on the waters they live in, although they are all the same species.
+Some immortal jellyfish experience genetic variations influenced by the conditions of their environment.
 For example, those living in tropical waters have 8 tentacles, while those in more temperate waters have 24 or more tentacles.

 Few facts exist about the population size of the immortal jellyfish.
 The habitat it was initially discovered in was the Mediterranean Sea.
 However, it actually lives in worldwide coastal areas featuring tropical and temperature waters as it has spread by hitchhiking in the ballast water of long-distance cargo ships.
 Its preferred habitat is warm water and like other jellyfish, has been found on both the bottom of the ocean as well as near the surface.